-The UN General Assembly hosts a much-watched high-level debate of world leaders each year but has struggled to make its work more substantive.
-The seventy-third session will likely be dominated by issues including nuclear disarmament, a global migration pact, prevention of noncommunicable diseases, and reform of the UN itself.
+The UN General Assembly hosts a much-watched debate of world leaders each year but has struggled to make its work more substantive.
+The seventy-fourth session will likely be dominated by issues including climate change, tensions in the Middle East, and the humanitarian situation in Venezuela.

-Voices from the Field features contributions from scholars and practitioners highlighting new research, thinking, and approaches to development challenges.
-This piece is authored by Esta Soler, President and Founder of Futures Without Violence.
+Voices from the Field features contributions from scholars and practitioners highlighting new research, thinking, and approaches to development, diplomacy and security challenges.
+This post is authored by Dr. Natalia Kanem, Executive Director of the United Nations Population Fund (UNFPA).

 In light of growing concern about malicious cyber disruption during the COVID-19 outbreak, the United Nations’ Open-Ended Working Group should play a leading role in further developing a global framework to ensure responsible behavior in cyberspace.

 The disastrous stalemate between the United States and China is preventing the UN Security Council from issuing a powerful resolution, or even a declaration, to mobilize the international system against the pandemic.

 The United Nations hosted the first intersessional consultation session between UN member states and non-governmental actors interested in peace and security in cyberspace.
 International law, norms, and capacity building in cyberspace were important dimensions of the discussion.
 While this was a meaningful opportunity for non-governmental participants to provide their insight, is it unclear what the future holds for multistakeholder participation in UN discussions on cybersecurity.